 If you’re wondering whether you should visit Rome in Spring, the answer is definitely yes!
-I mean, spring is such a beautiful time of the year anyway, with flowers blooming and the weather finally warming up.
+I mean, spring all over Europe is gorgeous as it is, with flowers blooming and the weather finally warming up.
 What’s not to like right?
 Other than that, Rome during the months from March to May is a lot more charming with fewer crowds, warmer temperatures, spring festivals and the perfect food to go with it.
 Are you booking your tickets yet?
 If yes, read on.
 If not, read on and I hope i’ll convince you by the end of the post.

 Warm Spring Weather in Rome

 During spring, the weather in Rome is pleasant and nice.
 The cold and wet weather makes way for brighter, warmer and dryer days making it ideal for sightseeing around the city.
 The highest temperature during these months is roughly around 20 degrees during the day and the lowest goes to about 8 degrees making perfect and pleasant weather for exploring and adventure.
 And while it does rain in these months, you can expect between 5 to 8 days of rain in the month.
 So make sure to pack a small umbrella in your backpack while leaving for the day as I’m sure you wouldn’t want to get caught in an unexpected downpour.

 Another important thing to keep in mind is to dress is layers during your spring visit to Rome.
 This will help as you can strip as it gets hotter during the day when the sun is out and layer up again when the temperatures drop by evening.

 Colorful Blooms to Celebrate Spring in Rome